brendonky18/Honors-Thesis.CTFs/README.md

 The solution to this module can be found [here](crypt-cracking/writeup.md).

 ## Setup Instruction
-This has the same requirements and setup process.
+This has almost the same requirements and setup process.
 Download the [`docker-compose.yml`](going-backwards/docker-compose.yml) file.
 Create a network called `nw0`.
 Use the `docker-compose` command to start and stop the server.
+Additionally, it requires a number of environment variables to be set, to do this, you must also have the [`.env`](going-backwards/.env) file downloaded in the same directory.